ucan-app/.github/user-manual.md

   - Linkedin URL
   - Personal websites
   - Badges
-  - First and last name (work in progress)

 - Users will be able to access other users profiles’ by clicking on their username in the posts.

 ### Creating and viewing posts:

 - Create a post with a title and content.
-- Add tags to categorize your post based on its topic. (work in progress)
 - A preview of all posts can be viewed on the homepage in the form of a forum.
 - Individual posts can be viewed in their entirety by clicking on them, which will display the list of comments and comment replies associated with the post.
 - Users will be able to view the posts they’ve made by navigating to their profile through the user icon.